casey-cook/panorama-app/README.md

 ### Enterprise-style performance appraisal tool for managing and rating teams.

 This project's goal was to create a simplified tool for tracking employee performance.
-The app gives the user the ability to create a roster of employees, scheudle and complete for reviews for those employees, delete reviews & employees, and view team & individual scores.
+The app gives the user the ability to create a roster of employees, schedule and complete for reviews for those employees, delete reviews & employees, and view team & individual scores.

 [Live Demo](https://panorama-react.netlify.app/dashboard)